 You would think that with an abundance of health and wellness information, supplement recommendations, and tracking devices to help us take control of our health - the U.S. would be the healthiest country in the world.
 Well, we aren’t.
-The U.S. ranks 35th among the world’s healthiest countries and have one of the largest spending accounts on health care and medical treatment (1,2).
+The U.S. ranks 35th among the world’s healthiest countries and has one of the largest spending accounts on health care and medical treatment.¹,²

 At Nutrition for Longevity, we try to make your health simple.
-The 5 Commitments to Longevity five lifestyle choices practiced daily by people who live in the Longevity Regions.
+The 5 Commitments to Longevity are based on daily practices of people who live in the Longevity Regions.
 The Longevity Regions are communities around the world with the highest populations of centenarians - people over 100 years old, living without chronic disease.
-If you are striving to live a longer, healthier life why not follow the people who have proven to be the most successful at it?
+If you are striving to live a longer, healthier life, why not follow the people who have proven to be the most successful at it?

 Where are the Longevity Regions?